5 Essential Routines for Developing Early Writers

 When systematic instruction is provided and routines are established in whole group from the beginning, students use the routines as part of their independent routine.
 Writing should be scheduled and routines practiced daily.
 Consistent instruction and time to practice are crucial.

-I invite you to join my coffee chats on Monday, August 2nd where I will discuss my new book, The Road to Independent Reading and Writing.
+I invite you to join my free on-demand webinar where I will discuss my new book, The Road to Independent Reading and Writing.
 Students need clear and explicit directions in writing, but setting up the routines in the classroom and their materials is key.
 When students aren't afraid to write and have appropriate writing anchors in the room, the students are able to write independently with ease.
 I will give step-by-step ideas for independent writing lessons.

 In this session, participants will: